3 Days in Moab, Utah Itinerary: What to See, Do, and Eat

 During your final day of your long weekend in Moab, head over to your second national park of the trip, Canyonlands National Park.

-The Islands in the Sky section of the park is just over half an hour from downtown Moab, making it a great way to spend half a day of your family vacation.
+The Island in the Sky section of the park is just over half an hour from downtown Moab, making it a great way to spend half a day of your family vacation.

 Keep in mind that, compared to nearby Arches National Park, Canyonlands has nearly no amenities, is far less crowded, and feels more remote.